Exact-WKB analysis for SUSY and quantum deformed potentials: Quantum mechanics with Grassmann fields and Wess-Zumino terms: Analysis via the quantization condition

 \section{Analysis via the quantization condition}

 In this section, we derive the quantization condition expressed by perturbative and non-perturbative cycles and consider energy spectra.
 We also derive a nontrivial relation, which is called P-NP relation, among a perturbative cycle, a nonperturbarive cycle, and energy for quantum deformed double and triple well potentials.
 This is an exact and constructive version of resurgence which relates perturbative expansion around the perturbative vacuum to the expansion around instanton or bion configurations.
 It is an early term/early term relation, unlike traditional resurgence which is late term/early term relation.
-For example, given the perturbative expansion of energy as a function of level number $N$ and coupling $g$ at some order $K$, we can derive the perturbative expansion around the instanton or bion at order $K-1$.
+For example, given the perturbative expansion of energy as a function of level number $N$ and coupling $g$ at some order $K$, we can derive the perturbative expansion around the instanton or bion at order $K-1$.\footnote{ In our analysis of the quantum mechanics performing below, ``bion" is charactorized by the energy, $\exp (-S_B/\hbar)$.
+As we can see later, in the double-well, it is an instanton-antiinstanton pair only.
+In the triple-well, it comes from three types of contributions, instanton-antiinstanton, instanton-instanton, and antiinstanton-antiinstanton pairs.
+This issue would be argued in Sec V.E. }

-In this paper, we consider quantum deformed potentials $V(x,\hbar) = \frac{1}{2} W'(x)^2 \pm \frac{\hbar p}{2} W''(x) $ where \be \mbox{Double-well} &:& \quad W'(x)=x^2-\frac{1}{4}, \\ \mbox{Triple-well} &:& \quad W'(x)=\frac{1}{2}x(x^2-1), \ee $O(\hbar^0)$ part in the potential is classical and $O(\hbar)$ part is quantum deformation We also also argue the extension of our quantization conditions to generic superpotential $W(x)$.
+In this paper, we consider quantum deformed potentials $V(x,\hbar) = \frac{1}{2} W'(x)^2 \pm \frac{\hbar p}{2} W''(x) $ where \be \mbox{Double-well} &:& \quad W'(x)=x^2-\frac{1}{4}, \\ \mbox{Triple-well} &:& \quad W'(x)=\frac{1}{2}x(x^2-1), \ee $O(\hbar^0)$ part in the potential is classical and $O(\hbar)$ part is quantum deformation.
+We also also argue the extension of our quantization conditions to generic superpotential $W(x)$.